 Brook Astor inherited over $60 million when her husband died in 1953.
 Amazingly, between then and 2003, she changed her last will and testament no less than 38 times.
-Evidently, Ms. Astor detested her son, Anthony Marshall’s third wife, Charlene, and began making changes to her will at the end of her life to insure that Charlene did not inherit any of the family fortune.
+Evidently, Ms. Astor detested her son, Anthony Marshall’s third wife, Charlene, and began making changes to her will at the end of her life to ensure that Charlene did not inherit any of the family fortunes.

 Prosecutors have charged that Anthony and his lawyer made changes to Ms. Astor’s last will and testament long after she had the mental capacity to understand what was happening.
 There has also been evidence introduced in the trial suggesting that Marshall and his lawyer forged Ms. Astor’s name on the last will and testament so as to shift almost $200 million to Marshall and Charlene.

-The defense lawyers for Marshall have tried to discredit the prosecutions case by suggesting that it was not certain that Ms. Astor was incapacitated by dementia or Alzheimer’s disease.
-Some of the explanations, according to the questions presented by the defense lawyers, include the possibility that some of Ms. Astor’s apparent mental lapses were cause by dehydration, sleeping pills, or alcohol consumption.
+The defense lawyers for Marshall have tried to discredit the prosecution's case by suggesting that it was not certain that Ms. Astor was incapacitated by dementia or Alzheimer’s disease.
+Some of the explanations, according to the questions presented by the defense lawyers, include the possibility that some of Ms. Astor’s apparent mental lapses were caused by dehydration, sleeping pills, or alcohol consumption.

 The trial also included testimony by an expert, who concluded in April 2001 that Ms. Astor had moderate dementia during her first visit with him, and had formally upgraded that diagnosis to Alzheimer’s by her final visit in August 2004.
 Another doctor had concluded in 2000 that Mrs. Astor had Alzheimer’s.